 The reality is, not all of your ideas will work.
 To avoid wasting your time, energy and money, conduct a thorough research.
 Determine whether your ideas are applicable to your target marketplace.
 Will they meet the needs of your market?
 Did someone implement them before and failed?
 What went wrong?
 These are only a few questions you should strive to answer.

 In your research, also study your competition carefully.
 Pay attention to what they offer and what sets them apart.
 How can you get ahead of them?
 Identify possible advantages that you can offer over existing real estate companies.
+For a commercial RE operation, planning to have a good back office real estate technology solution will be critical to a quick launch and ongoing efficiencies.

 Create a strong and clear business plan.
 The real estate business is a business after all.
 It should include all the expenses that you will make as you build your startup from scratch.
 Examples of what you need to list down are rent, equipment, office signs, website design, insurance, and operating expenses for at least three months.
 Also indicate in your plan how you are going to make money for such expenses.
 Make every information you write so clear that even someone who has no knowledge of real estate can understand your plan.